 Knife-point robber jailed as new forensic evidence helps identifty him 10 years after crime

+Knife-point robber jailed as new forensic evidence helps identify him 10 years after crime

 Tommy Pearce held a woman at knife-point in her home in Kirkella, near Hull, after sneaking up behind her while she was in her dining room threatening to kill her and attempting to tie her up with cable ties and hand-cuffs.